kevin-huff/youtube_queue/README.md

 - `!list_yt` - Shows the URL where users can see the YouTube queue list.
 - `!myscore` - Shows the user's social score, rank, and rating based on the weighted score.
 - `!toggle_ai` - Toggles the AI functionality.
 (Only available to moderators)
+- `!chat_avg` - Shows the current avg rating found in chat.

 ## Prerequisites
 To use Youtube Queue, ensure that you have the following installed: